|

 We are happy to hear from our members and encourage you to get in touch with us.
 A large part of the ASMH mandate is networking and collaborative projects.
 As we continue to grow, we hope the newsletter will reflect the experiences, research, publications, and day to day work of members in this field of practice and study.
 We are still looking individuals to help us with public relations, the newsletter, and fundraising.
 Feel free to contact me or other members of the Executive Committee at info@spiritualityandmentalhealth.org

-Association for Spirituality & Mental Health Wiki To facilitate discussion among members, ASMH now has a wiki.
+To facilitate discussion among members, ASMH now has a wiki.
 We invite you to join by contacting info@spiritualityandmentalhealth.org Members are invited to join the wiki, http://asmhjournalclub.pbwiki.com, in order to participate in an online discussion of the articles for the next journal club meeting.